csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **3.16** Consider the employee database of Figure 3.20, where the primary keys are underlined.
 Give an expression in SQL for each of the following queries.

 a.
-Find the names of all employees who work for “First Bank Corpora- tion”.
+Find the names of all employees who work for “First Bank Corporation”.

 b.
 Find all employees in the database who live in the same cities as the companies for which they work.